 Simon Madden: It is a fair point.
 Government has many levers to be able to influence organisations within and outside government.
 The important thing that you are suggesting is that focus on the follow-up recommendations remains at the fore, and the natural accountability mechanism for that would seem to be Parliament.

 Lord Grantchester: Can I ask a question preceding Lord Hendy’s question about monitoring ongoing recommendations of the Cabinet Office and take you back to clarify for my mind the murky world in the Civil Service?
-The inquiry closes, there are recommendations, the Government then accept various numbers of recommendations.
+The inquiry closes, there are recommendations, the Government then accepts various numbers of recommendations.
 In the sponsoring department that is making that inquiry, does that Government acceptance—never mind that it means a change in Government policy—trigger a plan to implement within the department?

 Simon Madden: My expectation and experience is that, yes, it would sit with that department to implement those recommendations, unless the recommendations required another government department to do that, in which case it would work closely with that department.